ybezsonov/kro/website/docs/docs/concepts/15-instances.md

 These common status fields provide users with a consistent and informative way to check the health and state of their instances across different ResourceGroups.
-They are essential for monitoring, troubleshooting, and automating operations based on the status of KRO-managed resources.
+They are essential for monitoring, troubleshooting, and automating operations based on the status of kro-managed resources.